 Food supplies rather than predators are the main determinants of pigeon numbers.
 However, falcons and other raptors are used successfully to clear birds from feeding sites such as airfields.
 In buildings, the problem often arises from roosting rather than feeding behaviour.
 When threatened by a raptor, pigeons tend to cower into their roosts rather than fly away.
 Therefore, the use of trained airborne predators would not be useful in these circumstances.
 Domesticated carnivores such as mink, ferrets or cats will kill individual birds.
 More significantly, they will disturb the birds in those areas where they hunt, preventing roosting, resting and nesting.

-Stainless steel wire may be mounted on thin stainless steel brackets via short springs of the same material.
+The stainless steel wire may be mounted on thin stainless steel brackets via short springs of the same material.
 These are placed a few inches above ledges at an appropriate height to interfere with landing and take-off by the pigeons.
-This is especially useful on narrow ledges and very cost effective where long straight runs of a few metres can be laid.
+This is especially useful on narrow ledges and very cost-effective where long straight runs of a few metres can be laid.
 Such wiring is unobtrusive, is easily removed and replaced for maintenance work, and has a life of at least ten years.

 Several different systems of stainless steel or plastic spikes are available for fitting to buildings to discourage pigeons from landing.
 Although some of these are quite effective they suffer from a number of problems; sharp steel spikes are very dangerous to maintenance personnel, litter may become caught on the spikes, build-up of faeces makes them ineffective, their appearance may be unattractive, they are relatively expensive and they may require more fixing points than nets or wires.

 A specialist investigation should be carried out to determine the activity of the feral pigeons at the building.
-Often the most significant problems are not immediately obvious and those which may be causing most management disquiet may in reality be trivial.
-The short and long term consequence of the problem should be assessed and costed so that their relative importance is appreciated.
+Often the most significant problems are not immediately obvious and those which may be causing the most management disquiet may in reality be trivial.
+The short and long-term consequences of the problem should be assessed and cost so that their relative importance is appreciated.

 The next stage is to carry out a detailed study of the ecology of the pigeon population in the area.
-This should include mapping of pigeon numbers and activity around the building through a 24 hour period, assessing critical factors such as feeding sites, roosting sites, nesting sites and loafing areas.
+This should include mapping pigeon numbers and activity around the building through a 24-hour period, and assessing critical factors such as feeding sites, roosting sites, nesting sites and loafing areas.

-The factors limiting pigeon population in the area should be assessed.
+The factors limiting the pigeon population in the area should be assessed.
 The most important of these factors is usually the availability of food sources.
-The proportion of sick and out of condition birds in the population and the general condition of the birds should be determined.
+The proportion of sick and out-of-condition birds in the population and the general condition of the birds should be determined.
 The effect of current and previous pigeon control measures should be noted.
-It is important to identify which of the pigeons activities are causing the identified problems, foe example, nesting activity causing blocked drains, or roosting causing faecal contamination.
+It is important to identify which of the pigeon’s activities are causing the identified problems, for example, the nesting activity causing blocked drains, or roosting causing faecal contamination.